arkovia/acts/organisations-act.md

 - prefered stockholders
 - common stockholders

-#### Paragraph 3: Deregistration
+#### Paragraph 4: Deregistration
 A company will be considered closed if--
 (1) it has not payed debt, taxes, or payments owed to the government for 5 consecutive years;
 (2) there appears to be no management; and/or
 (3) it does not fill out the form 101 for 5 consecutive years.

-#### Paragraph 4: Employees
+#### Paragraph 5: Employees
 A company may be considered closed if there are no registered employees.

-#### Paragraph 5: Refund for Paragraph 4
+#### Paragraph 6: Refund for Paragraph 4
 If there are no registered employees when the company is first files and the company is deregistered, the company may file for a refund for the incorporation process plus 10% of the filing price within 5 years of the company being deregistered.

 ### Segment 5: Shareholders
 #### Paragraph 1: Knowledge of Dividend, Voting, and other Important Rights
 Shareholders will be allowed the knowledge of whether their class of stock will allow a dividend payment and when, a vote in a company's elections, company information, company statistics and other important rights.

-### Segment 6: Merger
+### Segment 6: Mergers and Aquisitions
 #### Paragraph 1: Requirements
-For a company to merge with another company, that company must get approval from the majority of voting shares.
+For a company to aquire, both companies must get approval from the majority of shares that vote within a time period of at least one week.

 #### Paragraph 2: Payment to Shareholders
 Compansation must be paid to shareholders, either by shares of the new company or by cash.
 This may be determined by a vote by the shareholders of both companies.
-Payment must be completed on a close to 1:1 basis, so basically, they can not pay $500 for a $100 shareholding, but can pay in a closer range of about $110, but can not pay less than $100.
-An agreement for this must be reached by the shareholders of both parties.

-## Section 3: Section 3 Company (a.k.a.
-Small Business Corporation)

-### Segment 1:
+The amount by which the new company pays the acquired company in shares or cash must be greater than the shareholder's equity at the time of acquisition.

-## Section 4: Enhanced Government Institution (EGI)
+## Section 6: Section 5 Company - Enhanced Government Institution (EGI)

 ### Segment 1: Purpose
 An `Enhanced Government Institution` (`EGI`) is a form of state owned organization.
 Created for the purpose of: